 What is a Perfume Accord?

-In this article, we describe and introduce the four main perfume accords known in perfumery.
+In this article, we explain what a perfume accord is and introduce the four main perfume accords known in perfumery and the key features of their formulas.

 When speaking about a Perfume Accord, it is important to distinguish it from a single ingredient.